 Ingredients

 - Corn: Canned sweet corn or frozen corn provides convenience without sacrificing taste.
-You can use fresh corn on the cob, if it's in season!
+You can also use fresh corn on the cob, if it's in season!
+Through trial and error and recipe testing, I found that I prefer using frozen corn.

-- Oil: Use a high heat oil such as vegetable, avocado, or grapeseed.
-A high heat oil is essential for achieving a blackened char on the corn without causing it to burn.
+- Oil: Using a high heat oil is essential for achieving a char on the corn without causing it to burn.
+I prefer to use avocado oil because it has a high smoke point, making it perfect for high-heat cooking.
+You can also use canola or vegetable oil.

 Step 1: Whether you are cooking canned corn or frozen corn that has been thawed, pat the corn kernels dry before cooking.